 Looking to expand their production, and to drum up some more money, Mathews sought investors who might be interested in his new feed grinder.
 He tried to interest both Quaker Oats and Henry Ford.

 Back in Beloit, Mathews continued his quest to expand.
-He and Schwebke approached Harry Adams, a local lawyer and former Beloit mayor, to interest him in the machine.
+He and Schwebke approached Harry Adams, a local lawyer and former Beloit mayor, to get him interested in the machine and its potential.
 Adams, reportedly the first customer to receive regular milk deliveries from the Dougan Dairy Farm when they started a route to the city, was intrigued.
 They enlisted Earl Baker, an engineer from Beloit Iron Works to refine the invention, and together formed the Flakall Corporation in 1933.
 Clair Mathews became the corporation’s first president, while Clarence Schwebke served as the secretary and treasurer, Harry Adams the corporation’s Wisconsin agent, and his son, Allan Adams, the first salesman.